bilalshahzad139/webrtc-multi-conn-app/README.md

 # Structure of Repo

 ## src -> clientapp:
-This folder contains HTML/CSS/JS based client application.
+This folder contains **HTML/CSS/JS** based client application.
 It is using WebRTC APIs to allow a user to play with Audio/Video/Screen sharing stream.
 For Peer To Peer Connections, It uses a Signaling Server (explained below).
-This folder needs to be hosted in a web server.
+This folder needsto be hosted in a web server.
 Opening the html file directly will not work.
 We can open this folder in Visual Studio Code and run it using Live Server extension.
 We also have **.vscode/settings.json** file in it.
 We need to update ssl-certificate files paths in it.
 **app.js** contains non-webrtc related javascript.
-Currently it is using SingalR client API to communicate with signaling server.
-If you are going to use Non-SignalR based implementation (e.g. NodeJS websocket), you need to make changes in this JS file.
+Currently it is using Socket.IO client API to communicate with signaling server.
 **wrtchelper.js** contains web rtc related javascript.
+It is independent of Signaling Server technology.
 ## src -> server:
-This folder contains an ASP.NET SignalR 2.2 (.NET Framework 4.8) project.
-This is being used a signaling server and for meeting & participant management.
-It is maintaining this information in memory (currently) and no database is involved.
-Hub file (which contains server side functions) is available in Models/WebRtcHub.cs file.
-You need to build project to download required packages.
+This folder contains a NodeJS project.
+This is being used as signaling server and for meeting & participant management.
+It is maintaining this information in memory (currently) and no database is involved. **app.js** file (which contains server side functions) is available in this folder.
+You need to
+1. Install NodeJS
+2. Go to this folder and run
+3. npm install
+4. npm run

+It will start server app on port (3000) and URL to use in client app is http://localhost:3000

 ## src -> ssl-certificate
 This folder contains localhost certificate to be used with Visual Studio Code Live Server.

 # Application Flow
 1. When we open index.html of client application, it expects a meeting id (?mid=) in URL.
 If it is not given, it generates one and shows on page.
 2. If meeting id is available in URL, it asks for a user name (in prompt).
-It sends a request to our signalR server for meeting/participant registration.
+It sends a request to our signaling server for meeting/participant registration.
 3. Server checks & store meeting/user/connection detail in its server memory.
 4. When a user registers with a server, it gets details of already registered/connected users against that meeting it.
 Server also notifies other participants about this new participant.
 5. Client side creates a RTCPeerConnection for every new participant and maintains these connections in an array.
 Same happens for Streams.